YottaDB/YDBDoc/MessageRecovery/errors.rst

 DZWRNOALIAS, $ZWRTAC cannot be aliased.

-Compile Time Error: This indicates the argument for a SET * command attempted to assign a $ZWRTAC* pseudo-variable as a alias.
+Compile Time Error: This indicates the argument for a SET * command attempted to assign a $ZWRTAC* pseudo-variable as an alias.

 Action: Correct the code in question - the $ZWRTAC* is only useful in restoring context from ZSHOW or ZWRITE output and has very narrow capabilities.